 But it is not only females who benefit from marriage.
 Bethmann and Kvasnicka (2011) present a very interesting aspect of marriage from the male’s point of view.
 They argue that marriage serves the fundamental purpose of mitigating the risks of mating market failure that arise from incomplete information on individual paternity.
 While one always knows who is the mother of a child, paternity may be doubtful.
 If we go back to the animal kingdom, in many species males enforce a period of prolonged courtship before copulating with a female, driving away all other males who approach her, and preventing her from escaping.
 This strategy assures him that the child will be his own, and to avoid being the unwitting benefactor of another male’s children.

 So, marriage seems to serve a dual regulatory function in human society: on one hand, it gives insurance to females; on the other hand, it serves as a mechanism to cope with information asymmetry about individual paternity for males.
 Greater paternity confidence motivates more male parental investment in children.
 Different types of marriages ensure different levels of investment in children.
 Monogamy is considered to be the most efficient in this regard (Perry 2016).

 Apart from providing these benefits, licensing by third parties adds stability to the institution of marriage by raising the costs of divorce.
-Usually these costs are very high in case of religious wedding (for believers), and moderate when it comes to civil marriages.
+Usually, these costs are very high in the case of religious weddings (for believers) and moderate when it comes to civil marriages.

 All these changes imply that society’s rationale for regulating the mating market through marriage is weakening.
 The above-reported Georgian survey data seem to already indicate the first signs of this change.
 While talking about marriage’s advantage over cohabitation, in fact, respondents put greater responsibility towards children at only 3rd place, below the alternative explanation that marriage is more respected in Georgian society.